International Programmes 2024/2025

 Course organisation

-On the one hand, the Master's programme offers many possible combinations, but on the other hand, it emphasises on a specific disciplinary education for specialisation (focus area).
+On one hand, the Master's programme offers many possible combinations, but on the other hand, it emphasises on a specific disciplinary education for specialisation (focus area).

-The MA programme, in which each student will earn 120 credit points (CP) in total, is divided into (i) a compulsory module offering courses that must be taken by students irrespective of any focus area (18 CP), (ii) a study focus module in which the students opt for one of the offered disciplines for specialisation (36 CP), (ii) elective modules in which the students are free to choose courses from all other disciplines (36) CP, (iv) the Master's thesis (25 CP) and an oral examination (5 CP) in the final semester.
+The MA programme, in which each student will earn 120 credit points (CP) in total, is divided into (i) a compulsory module offering courses that must be taken by students irrespective of any focus area (18 CP), (ii) a study focus module in which the students opt for one of the offered disciplines for specialisation (36 CP), (ii) elective modules in which the students are free to choose courses from all other disciplines (36) CP, and (iv) the Master's thesis (25 CP) and an oral examination (5 CP) in the final semester.

 PDF Download